caylinvu/cv-app/README.md

   * Ability to clear current resume or load an example resume

 ## Purpose
-  * This was my first project using React JS, in which my main goal was to practice using components to build a JS application.
+  * This was my first project using React JS, in which my main goal was to practice using components to build a JS application